JemiloII/stuff/node/Knex/Associations.md

   - a book belongs to an author
 3. Many to Many
   - many students take many courses
-  - many courses have many courses
+  - many courses have many students

 ## Adding a foreign key in a knex migration